 - 1. Existing workload policies are often unclear, not comprehensive and too permissive; - 2.
 There is a lack of clear workload policies to protect students and to ensure they have appropriate personal time, while completing their academic requirements. - 3.
-The existing culture in medicine is often not conducive to respecting existing workload policies for medical trainees and physicians; - 4.
+The existing culture in medicine is often not conducive to respecting existing workload policies for medical trainees and physicians Existing policies for medical trainees are not universally respected; - 4.
 Even with appropriate policies in place, students may face difficulty related to their implementation and interpretation with clinical preceptors and administrators;